7 Meanings

-It was wintertime in Nashville
+(Spoken)It was wintertime in Nashville

-And I was looking for a place
+And I had to find a place to get

-And to get myself out of the cold
+Myself out of the cold

-To warm the frozen feeling that was eating at my soul
+To warm the frozen feeling

-Keep the chilly wind off my guitar
+Keep the chilly wind off my guitar.

 My thirsty wanted whiskey

-But it had been a month of paydays
+But it’d been a month of paydays

 Since I’d heard that eagle scream